Spocdoc/ace_mvc/readme.md

     if given an index,

+      - in a Cascade Block:

+          1. sets the navigate flag
-      - calls `navigate(index)`
+          2. calls `navigate(index)`

+      - after the block:

+          1. unsets the navigate flag

     if not,

+      - in a Cascade Block:

+          1. sets the route inducing and navigate flags
+          2. calls navigate()
-      - calls the client-side URI parser
+          3. calls the client-side URI parser

-        this *must* navigate, even if no route-inducing variables have been changed. so the client-side URI parser has a bool to "force navigate"
+      - after the block:

+          1. unsets the flags

-  - client-side URI parser
+  - client-side URI parser / Router

     takes a proper URI (possibly with a fragment, but the fragment should be a "client fragment" not a fragment to support push state)

     finds the matching route and calls match (which sets its keys) then calls the client-side route function

+    equivalent to the express `Router`, but its whole function is called in a Cascade.Block

+    set of parameter callbacks set various route variables

   - client-side route function